vlcn-io/cr-sqlite/README.md

 https://munin.uit.no/bitstream/handle/10037/22344/thesis.pdf?sequence=2

-`cfsqlite` improves upon [1] in the following ways --
+`crsqlite` improves upon [1] in the following ways --

-- [1] stores two copies of all the data. `cfsqlite` only keeps one by leveraging views and `ISNTEAD OF` triggers.
+- [1] stores two copies of all the data. `crsqlite` only keeps one by leveraging views and `ISNTEAD OF` triggers.
-- [1] cannot compute deltas between databases without sending the full copy of each database to be compared. `cfsqlite` only needs the logical clock (1 64bit int per peer) of a given database to determine what updates that database is missing.
+- [1] cannot compute deltas between databases without sending the full copy of each database to be compared. `crsqlite` only needs the logical clock (1 64bit int per peer) of a given database to determine what updates that database is missing.

 ## [2] Conflict-Free Replicated Relations for Multi-Synchronous Database Management at Edge

 https://hal.inria.fr/hal-02983557/document

-`cfsqlite` improves upon [2] in the following ways --
+`crsqlite` improves upon [2] in the following ways --

-- [2] is implemented in a specific ORM. `cfsqlite` runs at the db layer and allows existing applications to interface with the db as normal.
+- [2] is implemented in a specific ORM. `crsqlite` runs at the db layer and allows existing applications to interface with the db as normal.
 - [2] keeps a queue of all writes.
 This queue is drained when those writes are merged.
-This means that [2] can only sync changes to a single centralized node. `cfsqlite` keeps a logical clock at each database.
+This means that [2] can only sync changes to a single centralized node. `crsqlite` keeps a logical clock at each database.
 If a new database comes online it sends its logical clock to a peer.
 That peer can compute what changes are missing from the clock.

 ## [3] CRDTs for Mortals

 https://www.youtube.com/watch?v=DEcwa68f-jY

-`cfsqlite` improves upon [3] in the following ways --
+`crsqlite` improves upon [3] in the following ways --

-- [3] requires retaining all history for all time (iiuc), `cfsqlite` only needs the latest state
+- [3] requires retaining all history for all time (iiuc), `crsqlite` only needs the latest state
-- [3] keeps a hloc per column, `cfsqlite` only keeps an extra int per column and a clock per row.
+- [3] keeps a hloc per column, `crsqlite` only keeps an extra int per column and a clock per row.

 [3] is better in the following way --

-- `cfsqlite` requires more work at the network layer to ensure ordered delivery and to deliver only the columns of a row that changed.
+- `crsqlite` requires more work at the network layer to ensure ordered delivery and to deliver only the columns of a row that changed.
 [3] doesn't require any causal order to delivery and already identifies single column changes.

 ## Other